Our Work

 Overview

-International Medical Corps works with residents and their leaders within the communities we serve to promote and support programmes and other efforts that improve access to basic health services.
+International Medical Corps works with the communities we serve and their leaders to promote and support programs and other efforts that improve access to basic health services.

-Actively seeking out and involving community residents is key to implementing effective community-level programmes, which is why International Medical Corps pursues this approach at every stage of the program cycle.
-We believe community ownership and stewardship are crucial ingredients for sustainable programmes that ultimately contribute to better health outcomes for all.
+Actively seeking out and involving community residents is key to implementing effective community-level programmes—which is why International Medical Corps pursues this approach at every stage of the program cycle.
+We believe that community ownership and stewardship are crucial ingredients for sustainable programmes that ultimately contribute to better health outcomes for all.

 READ MORE